Structured-Emersion-Theory/Structured-Emersion-Theory/docs/modules/energy_from_activation_pressure.md

 SET reframes energy not as a fundamental quantity, but as structural surplus:
 > Energy is pressure the structure can no longer hold.
-> Mass is pressure stabilized through flicker coherence.
+> Mass is pressure stabilized through node activation coherence.

 ---

 ## Classical Bridge

-Under stable flicker containment:
+Under stable node activation containment:
 > Fᵣ ≈ mc²

-This makes Einstein’s formulation a derived special case of SET’s flicker dynamics.
+This makes Einstein’s formulation a derived special case of SET’s node activation dynamics.

 ---